nickbrandt/GitLab/doc/development/telemetry/usage_ping.md

 1. Track event using `UsageData` API

    Increment unique values count using Redis HLL, for given event name.

    In order to be able to increment the values the related feature `usage_data<event_name>` should be enabled.

+   It is allowed to send an array of maximum 10 strings of maximum size 36.

    ```plaintext
    POST /usage_data/increment_unique_values